Bristol, Sanofi and Novartis drugs to shine among 2015 launches

 Bristol-Myers' cancer medicine Opdivo tops the list, with projected 2019 sales of $5.7 billion, according to consensus forecasts compiled by Cortellis.

-Opdivo belongs to a new class of medicines called PD-1 inhibitors that work by blocking a mechanism tumors use to hide from the immune system, allowing it to recognize and attack cancer cells.
+Opdivo belongs to a new class of medicines called PD-1 inhibitors that work by blocking a mechanism tumours use to hide from the immune system, allowing it to recognise and attack cancer cells.

 The drug went on sale in Japan in September 2014 but was only approved for melanoma in the United States at the end of December, since when it has also received a green light for lung cancer, underlying the potential that healthcare authorities see in such so-called immunotherapies.

-Sanofi's cholesterol drug Praluent, which is being developed with Regeneron Pharmaceuticals, is expected to generate annual sales in 2019 of $4.4 billion -- twice that seen for Amgen's rival Repatha.
+Sanofi's cholesterol drug Praluent, which is being developed with Regeneron Pharmaceuticals (REGN.O), is expected to generate annual sales in 2019 of $4.4 billion -- twice that seen for Amgen's (AMGN.O) rival Repatha.

 The U.S. Food and Drug Administration is due to decide this summer whether to approve the two drugs, which both tackle difficult-to-treat cases of high cholesterol by targeting a protein known as PCSK9.